 Remote insurance can be purchased for individuals, or, for your entire remote team.
 This insurance is best for those with nomadic lifestyles or those who plan on doing gap-year type trips as the minimum contract is 1 year.
 You can buy the Remote Health Coverage here.

 As COVID-19 sweeps across the world, many digital nomads have found themselves stranded by insurance companies.
-SafetyWing’s Remote Health Coverage which does, in fact, also cover COVID-19 related concerns among many other things.
-Learn more here.
+SafetyWing does, in fact, also cover COVID-19 related illness as long as its contacted after the insurance kicks in.
+This is a huge deal right now as most travel insurance companies won’t touch anything COVID related.

 At the end of the day, chances are you won’t need your travel insurance.
 But, for such a low cost it really is worth it.
 Just in case!